One Summer: Reception

 Writing in The Guardian, TV critic Nancy Banks-Smith reviewed the first episode and opined that Morrissey and Leigh "make very creditable first appearances on television", and that Leigh's "mixture of comedy and pathos was (...) particularly promising."
 However, she did agree to some extent with writer Willy Russell's assertion that the actors were perhaps a little too old to be playing 16-year-old boys, commenting on Morrissey's height in particular: "He is taller than most policemen you meet.
 With their hats on.
 On their horses."
 She elaborated by saying, "The dialogue of illiterate boys in the mouths of young men implies they are mentally retarded, and that is quite another kind of play.
 This sort of casting happens (...) but it makes life harder for the viewer."
 She praised the grey, gritty, realistic depictions of Liverpool at the time, noting that "Billy and Icky's Liverpool is wild, treacherous, and serrated.
 A place of compulsive theft (...) and sudden, savage pursuit."
 She went on to say that the series was well worth staying with as it was better than most weekend television.

+Writing in the Daily Mirror after watching the first episode, journalist and playwright Mary Kenny also praised Morrissey and Leigh's performances, but disagreed with Russell's stance on their casting.
+"Critics would be wrong if they were to judge a work only by the name of the author instead of on its merits.
+As it happens, the merits of One Summer are very considerable in my view.
+And the evidence is that Willy Russell was wrong in damning the casting.
+David Morrissey and Spencer Leigh are most beguiling as the two Liverpool truant lads Billy and Icky."

+Writing in the now-defunct local newspaper, the Liverpool Daily Post, John Williams declared the series as "simultaneously compulsive and depressing" and "grimly authentic".

 Commercial release

 One Summer was released on DVD in 2006 by Network.
-The two-disc set includes all five episodes, and commentaries and interviews with Morrissey, Leigh and Hart.
+The two-disc set includes all five episodes, and commentaries and interviews with Morrissey, Leigh and Hart, as well as music-only audio tracks on two episodes (the music-only tracks comprise Alan Parker's entire score for the series, along with alternate cues).

-The series was re-released by Network on Blu-ray in September 2020, remastered in high definition from the original 16mm film elements.
+The series was re-released by Network on Blu-ray in September 2020, remastered in 2K high definition from the original 16mm film elements.
 Extras on this release include alternative takes of scenes with less explicit language filmed for pre-watershed transmission.
-The commentaries and interviews from the 2006 DVD set are not included.
+The commentaries, interviews and music-only audio tracks from the 2006 DVD set are not included.

 The series soundtrack, composed and performed by Alan Parker, was released in 2016 on vinyl and digital.
+The album comprises 11 tracks.